fbpx

 Indonesian Airline Surfboard Baggage Fees

-Whether you are planning your first surf trip to Indonesia, or your 100th, navigating Indonesian Airlines surfboard baggage fees can be a bit of a pain.
+Whether you are planning your first surf trip to Indonesia, or your 100th, navigating Indonesian Airlines surfboard baggage policies with the lack of information online, can be a nightmare.

 We hear so many stories about surfers getting caught out by baggage limitations or changes to fees when they come to check in to their Indo flights.
 Surfboards left behind cause they weren’t allowed to check them in, or in some cases arriving smashed to bits.